nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 We have selected $r_{R}=0.61$, $r_{G}=0.82$ directly from $^{[13]}$(Okubo et al., n.d., pp.115–117).
 We have also estimated $\alpha_{RG}$ and $\alpha_{GR}$ with refrence to $^{[13]}$(Okubo et al., n.d., pp.115–117) 'We expect that the competition $c_{1}$, i.e. red against grey should have a small value' thus we chose $\alpha_{GR}=0.09$.
 We selected $\alpha_{RG}=0.8$ because in sympatric populations grey squirrels have significantly 'greater energetic demands' $^{[14]}$(Bryce et al., 2001), thus $\alpha_{RG}$ >> $\alpha_{GR}$ as both species compete for similar resources and the grey squirrels' ability to consume resources at higher rates causes a much higher negative effect on the red squirrel population growth rate.
 We also chose $K_{G}=3\cdot10^6$, $K_{R}=2.5\cdot10^6$ using the carrying capacities discussed in the introduction.

-# Stability of the Model
+# Stability of the model

 We have the coupled differential equations